piotrmurach/finite_machine/README.md

 ### 2.1 Performing transitions

-In order to transition to the next reachable state simply call the event name on the **FiniteMachine** instance.
+In order to transition to the next reachable state, simply call the event's name on the **FiniteMachine** instance.

 ```ruby
   fm.ready
   fm.current       # => :yellow
 ```

-Further, you can pass additional parameters with the method call that will be available in the triggered callback.
+Furthermore, you can pass additional parameters with the method call that will be available in the triggered callback.

 ```ruby
   fm.go('Piotr!')